craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 ## Creating Equipment
 Equipment is inherently made or manufactured by a creature - if you so desire, that creature may be your character.

-Creating equipment requires time, proficiency, equipment, and materials.
+Creating equipment requires time, skill, equipment, and materials.
 When combined, a crafter will have made a number of final product.
+While you are Creating equipment, the unfinished product is size of the finished product, and must be stored as such.

-#### Time
+	- Creation Time is the number of Watches spent succeeding on the related Skill Check.
-Creation Time is given in number of Watches spent succeeding on the related Skill Check.
+	- Creation Skill is the Skill related to this type of equipment and the Difficulty Class of succeeding in the creation of this item.

 ## Example Equipment
 ### Consumables